-Sarcoma is cancer of the soft tissues of the body, such as the muscles, connective tissues (like tendons), blood vessels, joints, and fat.
+Sarcoma is cancer of certain tissues of the body, such as the muscles, connective tissues (like tendons), blood vessels, bones, and fat.
 Cancer occurs when abnormal cells grow out of control.
 The cells can spread to other areas of the body.
-Sarcoma is a general name for several rare cancers that occur in these soft tissues.
+Sarcoma is a general name for several rare cancers that occur in these tissues.

 Doctors treat this type of cancer with surgery, radiation, or medicines (chemotherapy).
 Your doctor will treat you based on how quickly or slowly the type of cancer you have may spread, how far the cancer has spread, and your overall health.
 One or more treatments may be used.